Suspect in 4 Georgia deaths is killed in shootout with police, 3 officers wounded, authorities say

 One officer was shot in the back and was taken by helicopter to an Atlanta trauma center, Henry County Sheriff Reginald Scandrett said.
 “He is conscious, breathing and talking at this time," Scandrett said of that officer.

-Clayton County Police Chief Kevin Turner said all three officers are expected to recover.
+Clayton County Police Chief Kevin Roberts said all three officers are expected to recover.
 Details on the conditions of the other two wounded officers weren't immediately made public.

 Hampton Police Chief James Turner said the four killed Saturday were all residents of the same Dogwood Lakes neighborhood where Longmore lived, and were all were shot within a 10-minute span.
 He identified the victims as 67-year old Scott Leavitt and his wife, 66-year old Shirley Leavitt, as well as 65-year-old Steve Blizzard and 66-year-old Ronald Jeffers.

-Note: An earlier version incorrectly named the Clayton County police chief as Kevin Turner.
-He is Kevin Roberts.